Mixed finite elements for Kirchhoff-Love plate bending: Abstract

 \section{Abstract}

-We present a mixed finite element method with parallelogram meshes for the Kirchhoff--Love plate bending model.
-Critical ingredient is the construction of appropriate basis functions that are conforming in terms of a sufficiently large tensor space and allow for any kind of physically relevant Dirichlet and Neumann boundary conditions.
-For Dirichlet boundary conditions, and polygonal convex or non-convex plates that can be discretized by parallelogram meshes, we prove quasi-optimal convergence of the mixed scheme.
-Numerical results for regular and singular examples with different boundary conditions illustrate our findings.
+We present a mixed finite element method with triangular and parallelogram meshes for the Kirchhoff--Love plate bending model.
+Critical ingredient is the construction of low-dimensional local spaces and appropriate degrees of freedom that provide conformity in terms of a sufficiently large tensor space and that allow for any kind of physically relevant Dirichlet and Neumann boundary conditions.
+For Dirichlet boundary conditions and polygonal plates, we prove quasi-optimal convergence of the mixed scheme.
+An a posteriori error estimator is derived for the special case of the biharmonic problem.
+Numerical results for regular and singular examples illustrate our findings.
+They confirm expected convergence rates and exemplify the performance of an adaptive algorithm steered by our error estimator.

 {\em AMS Subject Classification}: 74S05, 35J35, 65N30, 74K20